mderriey/mderriey.github.io/_posts/2020-07-11-connect-to-azure-sql-with-aad-and-managed-identities.md

 }
 ```

-As previously mentioned, the connection string doesn't contain a username or a password, but an access token.
+As previously mentioned, the connection string doesn't contain a username or a password, only the Azure SQL instance and database we want to connect to.
+The authentication is performed via an access token that we associate with the SQL connection.

 Acquiring the token is done with the help of the [Azure.Identity NuGet package](https://www.nuget.org/packages/Azure.Identity/) through the `DefaultAzureCredential` class.
 The killer feature of that class is, that it tries to acquire an access token from different sources, including:

 - Using credentials exposed through environment variables;
-- Using credentials of an Azure Managed Identity;
+- Using credentials of an Azure managed identity;
 - Using the account that is logged in to Visual Studio;
 - Using the account that is logged in to the Visual Studio Code Azure Account extension.